Cottage Food Laws in Idaho

 permissive

-Complete guide to selling baked goods from home in Idaho.
+Complete guide to cottage food and bakery regulations in Idaho.
 Updated for 2026.

 Annual Sales LimitNo annual sales cap